OVI / DUI Driving Privileges

 If you are granted limited driving privileges, you do not receive a plastic driver’s license.
 Instead, you are given a judgment entry, issued by the Court, which specifies when and where you may drive.
 You must keep the judgment entry with you whenever you drive.
 You may be also be required to keep a driving log.
 If you need a form of identification, you may use a passport or apply for a temporary state identification card.

 If you are granted eriving privileges and you are caught driving outside the scope of those privileges, you may be prosecuted for Driving Under Suspension.
 Driving under a DUI / OVI suspension involves a mandatory jail sentence, as well as an additional license suspension.

 For the Administrative License Suspension (A.L.S.), you can appeal the suspension, and you can also file a motion to terminate the suspension.
 While the case is pending and you are waiting for an A.L.S. hearing, the court can grant a stay of the suspension, which means you can have your license returned and drive without restrictions until the A.L.S. hearing.
 If you are successful in the A.L.S. hearing, the suspension is terminated.

-The Dominy Law Firm is focused on DUI / OVI defense and represents clients who are contesting DUI/OVI charges in Columbus and Central Ohio.
-For more information, please see the attorney profile and the firm overview.
-You can also read what clients say and review past case results.
-The firm limits the number of clients accepted so the firm can provide outstanding service to all clients.
-If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL or call 614-717-1177 to arrange a free consultation.
+The Dominy Law Firm is focused on DUI / OVI defense and represents clients who are contesting DUI / OVI charges in Columbus and Central Ohio.
+For more information, please see the firm overview.
+You can also read what our clients say and review our past case results.
+We limit the number of clients accepted so we can provide outstanding service to all clients.
+If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.